 The latest library information can be found on the library's website .
-Take some time to look at the Fall 2020 Resources up at the top by group: Undergraduates, Graduate Students, an Faculty/Teaching Assistants.
+Take some time to look at the Undergraduate Students section (including a Checklist for first years).
+Spring 2021 information is available here.

 Use the Library's chat service Connect instantly via Ask-a-Librarian to get help.

-E-MAIL E-mail me directly, rfriedma@ or marquand@, to ask a question or to set up a research appointment via Zoom.
+E-MAIL E-mail me directly, rfriedma@ or marquand@.
+Look for the orange "schedule appt." box beneath my picture to set up a Zoom appt. or contact me for add'l. days/times.
 Alternatively, contact another subject specialist.

 - Students on leave:

 - Students on leave retain remote access to library e-resources for 500 days (from their last date of enrollment in the University System).

 - Extended access program:

 - 2020 undergraduate graduates can submit THIS FORM to gain extended, remote access to library e-resources until June 1, 2021.
 The Identity Office processes these forms and it usually just takes a day to two for access to be granted.